FlagBrew/PKSM/README.md

 ## Troubleshooting

-Before submitting an issue, look for it into the issues page, because it could have been already answered in the past.
+Before submitting an issue, have a look through the issues page, because your question may have already been answered in the past.

-Please only do consistent issues (submitting your environment and which version of PKSM you're running), without asking for the moon: I'm working for free here.
+Please only submit consistent issues (submitting your environment and which version of PKSM you're running), without asking for the moon: I'm working for free here.
 Duplicate issues will be closed without any reply.

 I'll not reply to issues related to versions of PKSM different from the latest stable release currently available.